MetacoSA/terraform/deployments/ibm/LinuxONE/notary/oncloud/README.md

 - This will create Notary instance on [Hyper Protect Virtual Server for VPC]
 - Monitor the logs in the [IBM Log Analysis] dashboard

 **Note** This automatically provisions the data volume and attaches to the instance.
+To maintain the volume across upgrades, please use the same volume.

 ### Clean-up
 Once you are done with using the Notary, you may de-commission it by running `terraform destroy`